Vernon God Little: Plot synopsis

 Fast talk and money get Vernon into Mexico without identification, and a truck driver, Pelayo, takes him to his dream world on the beach near Acapulco.
 Vernon awakens on his 16th birthday on top of the world, but plunges when Taylor's wired $600 does not arrive.
 Instead, against all odds, Taylor comes in person, takes him to a fancy hotel, and uses her wiles to get him to admit he is a murderer.
 Not suspecting a string of murders across Central Texas are attributed to him or that Lally has recruited Taylor, Vernon gives an out-of-context confession.
 Lally's people seize Vernon, turn him over to Federal marshals, and he lands in the Harris County lock-up for the summer.

 In the fall, Vernon's trial is televised, with court officials, witnesses, and Vernon being made up for the cameras.
 Vernon trusts the system implicitly.
 His lawyer exposes Goosens' criminal behavior, discrediting his testimony for the State, and Taylor and Lally are seen entrapping Vernon.
 Vernon's attempt to tell the whole truth fails, however, when the State produces Pelayo's affidavit, which provides no alibi, because Vernon uses an alias in Mexico.
 Nuckles alone can clear Vernon when he testifies, but explosively calls him a murderer.
-Vernon is cleared of the Central Texas rampage but convicted of the schoolyard slayings and is sent to Death Row.
+Vernon is cleared of the Central Texas rampage but convicted of the schoolyard slayings and is sent to death row.

-Lally has expanded his multimedia empire to include the ultimate reality show – an execution lottery.
-An axe murderer turned popular preacher helps Vernon figure out his feelings towards Mom, advises him to watch animal and human behavior and to realize Vernon is God.
+Lally has expanded his multimedia empire to include the ultimate reality show: an execution lottery.
+An axe murderer turned popular preacher helps Vernon figure out his feelings towards Mom, advises him to watch animal and human behavior, and to realize Vernon is God.
 Vernon struggles to do this as he survives several votes, but eventually his turn comes.
 He thinks about what presents he can give the various people in his life.
 He makes kind phone calls to people able to pull together an operation that destroys Lally and proves Vernon's innocence.

 A pardon comes seconds before the deadly chemicals are to flow into his arm.
 The den also yields up Jesus' suicide note, condemning Goosens and Nuckles to prison for pedophilia.
 Vernon and Ella prepare for a vacation in Mexico, and everything in Martirio returns to normal.

 Themes and style

 The Man Booker Prize judges described this book as a "coruscating black comedy reflecting our alarm but also our fascination with America".

 The character of Vernon as a troubled teenager has drawn comparisons with the character Holden Caulfield in J. D. Salinger's The Catcher in the Rye novel.
 There are also significant similarities with Mark Twain's The Adventures of Huckleberry Finn.

 The book is written in contemporary vernacular, with the use of satirical invective and witty irony.
-The town in which Vernon lives, Martirio, is given the Spanish word for martyrdom.
+The name of the town in which Vernon lives, Martirio, is the Spanish word for martyrdom.